-Applicants will be asked to indicate their preferred house size.
-Dependent upon demand for housing, applicants may only be offered the size of property their household needs (refer to the guidance included in the table on page 5).
 Applicants will not be offered housing that would result in them being overcrowded.
 Any permanent member of the household who is temporarily absent is still included in the household for the purposes of assessing the size requirements.

-The number of bedrooms needed will take into account future or occasional members of the household.
+The number of bedrooms needed shall take into account future or occasional members of the household.
 This may include:

-- An unborn child. - Where there is a separated parent whose visiting or access arrangements mean they require larger accommodation to accommodate children on a part time basis (who may be allocated a house with one extra bedroom.) - Foster/adopted children where the applicant has Social Work approval and they need a larger house to provide care. - Applicants should note that if they opt for bedroom accommodation greater than their assessed needs eligible for housing benefit, these benefits may be reduced by up to 25%.
+- An unborn child. - Where there is a separated parent whose visiting or access arrangements mean they require larger accommodation to accommodate children on a part time basis (who may be allocated a house with one extra bedroom).

+Foster/adopted children where the applicant has Social Work approval and they need a larger house to provide care.

+Note: Applicants should note that if they opt for bedroom accommodation greater than their assessed needs and are eligible for housing benefit, these benefits may be reduced by up to 25%.